antonFJohansson/Bayesian-Learning-of-Neural-Network-Architectures/README.md

 This is my own implementation and if any errors are discovered then that could be due to my implementation and not the authors method.

-The program is most easily ran by using the mainFile.py which will run the entire program and then display some results for a toy data set.
+The program is most easily run by using the mainFile.py which will run the entire program and then display some results for a toy data set.

 Parameters which can be controlled to get different results are